-A key part of the role of Rotary club is supporting charities.
+A key part of the role of Rotar is in supporting charities.
 At Keynsham Rotary we are a relatively small group and so take a focused approach to the support we provide.
 Below is a short outline of some of our work.

 Rotary Club of Keynsham.
 Registered Charity No. 1030596

 Rotary International: Foundation

 The Rotary Foundation is the charitable arm of the organisation which co ordinates the contributions of Rotary Clubs and Districts.
 It's work includes support of projects for the provision of clean water, medical care and education world wide.
 Keynsham Rotary provides ongoing support for Foundation in the form of donations and by recommending projects to which Foundation provides part funding (see below).

 Local (International) Charities.

 Keynsham Rotary supports several charities based in the South West region of the UK but which undertake excellent work on an International scale.
 These are Send a Cow, WaterAid and ShelterBox.

 Note - Keynsham Rotary passes on 100% of any money collected to the beneficiaries.
 We have no overheads and we take no commission.

 Send a Cow is based in Newton St Loe, Bath and works hand in hand with poor families, typically in African countries, teaching them the skills they need to build new lives free from poverty and hunger.
 By providing training, livestock, seeds and support, we restore hope and create stronger communities for the future.In turn, these families then pass on young livestock, seeds or training to others.
 This "Pass it on principle" approach not only builds stronger communities, it allows us to help even more people to develop skills, confidence and self respect.